mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-Binary search works on a list of ordered values.
-The method assumes the list is ordered, and will not work if it isn't sorted.
+BinarySearch is a classic algorithm that works on a list of ordered values.
+The method assumes the list is ordered, and it will not work if the list isn't sorted.
-It also works by testing IComparable values, which extend CompareTo.
-All primitive types are IComparable.
+BinarySearch tests IComparable values, which extend a CompareTo method.
+All primitive types, like floats and ints, are IComparable.
+	In the CompareTo function,
 		A negative value means the left-value is smaller than the right-value.
 		A zero value means the left-value and right-value are equal.
 In the inner loop, BinarySearch checks if the value being searched for is directly in the middle of the search space.
 	if the exact value is found in the middle, BinarySearch provides it's index in the list
-	if the value is higher than what was found, the next search space will be in the top half of the current search space
+	if the found value is too low, the next search space will be in the top half of the current search space
-	if the value is lower than what was found, the next search space will be in the bottom half of the current search space
+	if the found value is too high, the next search space will be in the bottom half of the current search space
-if the search space is reduced to zero, the value was not found.
+if the search space is reduced to zero or less, the value was not found.
 this algorithm returns the 2's compliment of where the algorithm stopped searching, which is where the value should have been.
 	2's compliment flips all of the binary bits in an integer value. the operation will undo itself.
 	2's compliment of a positive index will always be a negative value, so we can detect if the value already exists or needs to be inserted by checking the sign of the return.

 `scene`
+Task.cs
 ```
 ...
 			Record searchElement = new Record(null, when);